princesoni1989/SetCronJob/README.md

 # SetCronJob Client Library for Node.js
-  Setting schedulars for your application
+  Setting online schedulars for your application.This module enable you to use  [REST] (https://www.setcronjob.com/documentation/api) setcronjob API's.
+You can set any number of online schedulars and do respective processing with schedular.

 Setting schedulars for your application [REST] (https://www.setcronjob.com/documentation/api) API's.